Heavy rainfall above 100 mm expected in parts of the island

 Showers or thundershowers will occur at most places of the island after 1.00 pm, the Met.
 Department said.

-Heavy rainfalls above 100 mm are likely at some places in the Western, Sabaragamuwa, Central, Uva, North-Western provinces and in Galle and Matara districts.
+Heavy rainfalls above 100 mm are likely at some places in the Western, Sabaragamuwa, Central, Uva, North-Western and North-Central provinces and in Galle, Matara and Mannar districts.

-Showers are likely in the Eastern and Northern provinces during the morning too, it added.
+Showers are likely in the Western, Southern and Northern provinces during the morning too, it added.

 Meanwhile, misty conditions can be expected at some places in the Central, Sabaragamuwa and Uva provinces and in Kurunegala district during the early hours of the morning.

-The general public has been requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.
+The general public has been requested to take adequate precautions to minimize damage caused by temporary localized strong winds and lightning during thundershowers.